 First, your lawyer will determine the circumstances of the case.
 Did the motorist do something to cause the accident?
 Was the bike poorly designed?
 Were the roads in disrepair?
 Your attorney will look at all the circumstances before moving forward.

 Then, your attorney will look at the extent of your injuries and the medical bills you have.
 Hospital stays and surgical procedures will also be considered.
+Things like physical therapy, medications, and other long-term medical treatments are also a factor.

 Bicycle Accidents and Children – What You Need to Know